 Top reasons people take out a loan

-Funding a new set of wheels is the number one reason Canadians take out a personal loan.
-According to the survey, 41.25% of those surveyed had taken out a personal loan to buy a car, more than double the amount of the second common reason – financing a mortgage (19.5%).
+Funding a new set of wheels is the number one reason Canadians take out personal loans.
+According to the survey, 41.25% of those surveyed took out a personal loan to buy a car, more than double the amount of the second common reason – financing a mortgage (19.5%).

 A number of Canadians (15.75%) also use personal loans to consolidate their debt by melding them together and, hopefully, cashing in on a lower interest rate.
 In a similar vein, Canadians are also taking out personal loans to pay off their credit cards (13.92%).

-A decent portion of people are using personal loans to fund a renovation (13.17%), possibly thinking they can add some value to their home with a new kitchen or bathroom.
+A decent portion of people use personal loans to fund renovations (13.17%), possibly thinking they can add some value to their home with a new kitchen or bathroom.
 Canadians are also using loans to pay for their higher education (10.92%), which could help them earn a higher salary down the track.
 This 2017 StatCan census report found that both men and women with a bachelor’s degree earned more than those with a college, high school or trades education.

 Wondering how your neighbours could afford to go to Cabo for three weeks?
 They might have taken out a personal loan to fund their travel.
 Although, only 7.5% of survey respondents said they took out a personal loan for this reason.

 Other reasons for taking out a personal loan include paying for a wedding (2.67%), covering medical expenses (2.75%) or paying for a funeral (1.75%).